Habit of Worrying Too Much - and How to Stop It

 Mental Slaving to News Media

 Then it becomes a habit, or better yet - an addiction.
 You see, our subconscious survival mechanism interprets everything that we continually feel or do as learning a "new skill useful for survival".
-Then it promptly stores it among all other skills like, let's say driving or speaking for a future use.
+Then it stores it among all other skills like, let's say driving, or speaking, or writing, for a future use.

 I wrote a lot about this topic in another article, which you can recognize by its title, but it may be worth repeating how it is the media's job to keep you worried and come for more reasons to worry, once you got yourself addicted.
 If you had a business, how else would you attract customers but by presenting your products as something that they "need"?